-Now, interestingly, the history of Glücksburg Castle goes back and forth between the Danish and the German.
-Which, in fact, which makes sense as it’s pretty much on the border Denmark and Germany.
+Now, interestingly, the history of Glücksburg Castle goes back and forth between the Danish and the Germans.
+Which, in fact, makes sense as it’s pretty much on the border of Denmark and Germany.
 Honestly, you’re literally less than a 30-minute drive to Denmark from here.

 It’s a great place to visit if you’re looking to explore, more alternative castle architecture in Germany.
 By the way, the best view of the castle is from across the fjord and especially so around sunset.

 Even architecturally this castle straddles two genres, Medieval and Renaissance.
 So, it comes as no surprise that Mespelbrunn is one of the more distinct and best castles in Germany to visit.